Konstruktionist/fish/README.md

 Run command using sudo (use !! for last command).

 * **testmovies**
-A script to extract the height of movie files in a directory & if it's over 720 put their names in a file for further processing with Don Melton's [video transcoding tools][github 3].
+A script to extract the height of movie files in a directory & if it's over 720 put their names in a file for further processing with Don Melton's [video transcoding tools][donmelton].

 * **totrash**
 Move a specified file to the Trash.

 * **try_func**
 A dummy function to try out a new script.
 This gives me time to think of a good name (_it doesn't always work out_).

+* **tv**
+Transcode a video to 720p & add dutch subtitles if available.
+Uses Don Melton's [video transcoding tools][donmelton].

 * **undopush**
 Undo a `git push`